openpgpjs/openpgpjs/README.md

 ```

 #### Encrypt and decrypt *String* data with PGP keys

+Encryption will use the algorithm preferred by the public key (defaults to aes256 for keys generated in OpenPGP.js), and decryption will use the algorithm used for encryption.

 ```js
 const openpgp = require('openpgp') // use as CommonJS, AMD, ES6 module or via window.openpgp